Ig Nobel Nominations

 c/o Annals of Improbable Research

 Every Ig Nobel Prize winner has done something that first makes people LAUGH, then makes them THINK.

 A few things to keep in mind:

 - IS THIS AN HONOR?
 Quite possibly!
 The Igs are intended to celebrate the unusual, honor the imaginative, and spur people's interest in science.
 Each year, many of the ten Ig Nobel Prize winners have achieved something (or other) that most, or at least some people, would deem wonderful.
 The Ig Nobel Board of Governors does not comment as to which Prize-winning achievements might be deemed "good" and which "bad," or which might be "important" or "trivial."
 As with most things in life, that is entirely a matter for each individual to judge.
 See for yourself: click here to see a list of all the past winners.

 - WHO IS ELIGIBLE.
 You can nominate anyone, including yourself.
 So far very few self-nominees have won a Prize. (the first was the team of Baerheim and Sandvik in 1996)

 - INCLUDE ENOUGH INFO.
 Please include enough basic info that the Ig Nobel Board of Governors can properly consider the nominee.

 - CONFIDENTIALITY.
 All nominations are handled in strict confidence.
 The Ig Nobel Board of Governors prides itself on its incompetence, especially its demonstrated ability to lose all records as to when, where, and how who nominated whom for what.

 - WHAT DESERVES AN IG?
-Here's a discussion of what the Ig is and is not
+Here's an old (1999!), but still instructive discussion of what the Ig is and is not

 How the Winners are Chosen